SarahCiscoFrance/room-checker-bot/README.md

 # Room-Checker-Bot 🤖

 ## What is it ?
-This bot checks the availability of a room and allows you to reserve it.
+This bot checks the availability of a room and allows you to book it.
 <img src="https://raw.githubusercontent.com/SarahCiscoFrance/room-checker-bot/master/Room-Checker-Visual.png" width="500">

 This form allows you to book the room during 30/45/60 minutes from the moment you submit the form.